Chelsea transfer news: Teenage goalkeeper Marcin Bulka signs pre-contract agreement with PSG | Goal.com

 Teenage Chelsea goalkeeper Bulka signs pre-contract agreement with PSG

-Teenage goalkeeper Marcin Bulka is set to leave Chelsea this summer after he signed a pre-contract agreement with Paris Saint-Germain.
+Teenage goalkeeper Marcin Bulka is set to leave Chelsea this summer after he and his agent have gone to France to sign a pre-contract agreement with Paris Saint-Germain.

-Goal understands the 19-year-old will leave west London when his current deal expires in June to link up with the Ligue 1 champions in the French capital.
+Goal understands the 19-year-old wants to leave west London when his current deal expires in June to link up with the Ligue 1 champions in the French capital.

 Bulka moved to Chelsea as a 16-year-old having grown up in Barcelona's academy base in Poland at FCB Escola Varsovia, signing a three-year contract with the Blues.